RafikGerges/CEHv10-Notes/09 - Security in Cloud Computing.md

 - **Cybersquatting** - involves conducting phishing scams by registering a domain name that is similar to a cloud service provider.
 - **Domain hijacking** - Involves stealing a cloud service provider’s domain name.
 - **Domain snipping** - Involves registering an elapsed domain name.
+- **DNS Poisoning** - Poisoning DNS server or client cache to go into the attacker's website.

 ### <u>Cloud Security Control Layers</u>